<From China, land in America>

-This will be a book about a China-born lady’s adventure and exploratory in the U.S.
+This is a book about a fresh-off-the-boat Chinaese born’s adventure in the America.

 When the first time I heard of my U.S. law firm provides free breakfast on Fridays, I was so excited.
 In Chinese, we have a word saying:“There is no free lunch in the world. ”Yet, I found there is free Brunch in my law firm!
 What a surprise.